-LET IT BE INVESTIGATED.
+LET IT BE INVESTIGATED. unything to indicate the safe road.

-There should be a thorough investigation into the alleged incidents attending the demise of little Marcus Brown who was drowned in the city canal in its course through the tunnel which lie had entered in sport.
-It has been intimated that he was "smoked" back into the tunnel, or otherwise compelled to go on until he fell into the water,
+There should be a thorough investiga-

+tion into the aileged incidents attending the demise of little Marcus Brown, who was drowned in the city canal in its course through the tunnel which he had entered in sport.
+It has been intimated that he was "smoked" back into the tunnel, or otherwise compelled to go on until he fell into the water, by older boys who are said to be in the habit of ill-using their younger school.